 I have talked endlessly about how race shapes the way women experience gender, class and sexism.
 To be a black woman who has taken on that feminist label, in some ways, it is automatically intersectional.
 Western feminism focused on white women in the past and so the idea of intersectionality was a response to that and a means of being more inclusive.

-It’s difficult because, as I said at the South Bank conversation with Ellah, half joking, I think it might be too late for older women.
+It’s difficult because, I think it might be too late for older women.
 It’s very difficult if you have lived with something for 30 or 40 years, but at the same time, I think it’s necessary and better if we are to achieve a more just world.
 And more people in general will be happier, when more women reach their potentials.
 It’s a difficult thing but at the end of the day, women who have absorbed many of these ideas want things to be different and I say this knowing it’s very difficult.
 So for me, it’s about trying.

 There are some women, who are hostile to feminism, but it’s primarily from men and in a certain sense, it’s not that surprising because all attempts to correct injustice are met with hostility and antagonism.
 It comes with the territory.